ianding1/vim-termhelper/README.md

 # TermHelper

-**The last piece of the Vim-Terminal jigsaw.**
+**The last piece of the terminal puzzle.**

 ![Banner][banner]

-TermHelper allows the user to open a file in a Vim buffer from a embedded terminal.
+TermHelper allows the user to open a file in a Vim buffer from an embedded terminal.

 This plugin **doesn't support Neovim** due to Neovim lacking the mechanism to